 The oldest forms of fiber-reinforced composites had made with naturally found fibers such as straw and horsehair.

 Modern technology has made it possible to economically extract fibers from various crops such as jute and bamboo in cement composites.

 A unique aspect of those fibers is the low amount of energy required to remove these fibers, the defect of mixing and uniform dispersion can be solved by adding a superplasticizer.

 A natural fiber are bamboo fiber, coconut fiber and jute fiber.

 Glass fiber is especially used for glass fiber reinforced concrete sheets, common e-glass fibers had been found in concrete.

 This observation led to the development of alkali-resistant AR-glass fibers.

-However, the use of glass fiber in Portland cement products has two primary issues, i.e., the breakdown of the fiber by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.
+However, the use of glass fibre in Portland cement products has two primary issues, i.e., the breakdown of the fibre by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.

 Carbon fiber has a higher modulus of elasticity with 2 to 3 times stronger than steel.